The-Order-of-the-Simulation/Path-Tracing-Renderer/README.md

-# Path-Tracing Renderer
+# Path-Tracing Renderer (CPU Branch)

-This repository contains the source code for The Order of the Simulation community Path-Tracing Renderer.
+This branch is for CPU-only code of The Order of the Simulation community Path-Tracing Renderer.